c123ian/Irish_Tutor/README.md

 4. **FastHTML interface**: Serve the web interface via FastHTML.
 5. **Deployment**: Both vLLM server and FastHTML interface run as ASGI apps.

+Two versions of the chatbot emerged, but for either chatbot you can insert your own llm from huggingface :)

 To deploy this application:

 ```bash